Inflectra/rapise-documentation/docs/Manuals/kb.md

 ### <a onclick="return RegisterKbClick('KB142', 'Scripts created with Rapise 2.1 or earlier no longer playing back correctly in Rapise 2.2 or later')" target="_blank"  href="https://www.inflectra.com/Support/KnowledgeBase/KB142.aspx">KB142</a> Scripts created with Rapise 2.1 or earlier no longer playing back correctly in Rapise 2.2 or later

-In Rapise 2.2, "DoClick" behavior was changed, so we don't do a click but rather just position the mouse over the control and do API-level "click" event.
-However we provided a way to enable backward compatibility.
+In Rapise 2.2, "DoClick" behavior was changed, so we don't do a click but rather just position the mouse over the control and do API-level "click" event.В However we provided a way to enable backward compatibility.

 ### <a onclick="return RegisterKbClick('KB141', 'Testing Silverlight Applications')" target="_blank"  href="https://www.inflectra.com/Support/KnowledgeBase/KB141.aspx">KB141</a> Testing Silverlight Applications

-When testing Silverlight applications, you may find that Rapise fails to recognize the objects in the Silverlight app using the UIAutomation library.
-When using the Rapise Spy Tool, the  whole app is identified as a single window.
-The objects such as a dropdown, buttons etc. inside the silverlight app are not individually recognized.
+When testing Silverlight applications, you may find that Rapise failsВ to recognizeВ the objects inВ the Silverlight app using the UIAutomation library.
+WhenВ using the RapiseВ Spy Tool, theВ В whole app is identified as a single window.
+The objectsВ such as aВ dropdown, buttons etc. insideВ the silverlight appВ are not individually recognized.

 ### <a onclick="return RegisterKbClick('KB139', 'Disabling the generation of comments during Recording')" target="_blank"  href="https://www.inflectra.com/Support/KnowledgeBase/KB139.aspx">KB139</a> Disabling the generation of comments during Recording